sageserpent-open/americium/gh-pages/docs/getting-started/building-test-cases.md

 [2, -2, 99]
 ```

 Observe how Americium works its way through the **Cartesian product** of the various contributions from the underlying trials.
-Again, there is a `TrialsApi.collections` for those who need customised collections.
+Again, there is a `TrialsApi.collections` in the Java API for those who need other collections.

+{: .note }
+> In the Scala API, `TrialsApi.sequences` does the same job.

 ---